Managing Sales Behaviors to Improve Sales Performance

 Behavioral sales training can create a better experience for the customer because the interaction follows a path that leads from the shopper showing interest, to being convinced they can use the product, and ultimately to purchase.

-Without retail sales training employees do whatever they want which is what I call Asked and Answered interactions which looks like this...
+Without retail sales training employees do whatever they want which is what I call Asked and Answered interactions which look like this...

 But a robot can’t bond with your shopper or make them smile or recommend something they didn’t mention.